nimbleworkinc/Jenkins_Dashboard/CONFIGURATION.md

 **💡 Reusability**: This codebase is designed to be reused for different Jenkins instances.
 Simply update the `.env` file with different credentials and dashboard titles for each Jenkins server.

+**🔧 Single Source of Truth**: Default values are defined only in `config.py` to prevent inconsistencies.
+Environment variables in `.env` override these defaults when needed.

 ## Quick Setup

 1. **Copy the example environment file:**